emad8878/finalproject/README.rst

 Scenario 2
 ============

-Once the department selects students with higher than 3.8 GPA, they will go through interview process.
+Once the department selects students with higher than 125 in MCAT125 in MCAT125 in MCAT125 in MCAT125 in MCAT125 in MCAT125 in MCAT125 in MCAT125 in MCAT125 in MCAT125 in MCAT.
 Students who pass the interview will get selected for medical program.